 Masters tuition fee deposits for international students

-If you are a self-funded international student starting a Masters course at Sussex, you are required to pay a tuition fee deposit of £2,000.
+If you are a self-funded international student starting a Masters course at Sussex, you may be required to pay a tuition fee deposit of £3,500.

 The University of Sussex is committed to providing the best possible experience to international students studying Masters Degrees.
-To help the University plan resources and to demonstrate the commitment needed to sponsor students with visa applications, if you are a self-funded international student starting a Masters course at Sussex and currently holding an Unconditional Offer, we require you to pay a tuition fee deposit of £2,000.
-This will ensure that the University can deliver excellent service, and support you with your visa application.
+To help the University plan resources and to demonstrate the commitment needed to sponsor students with visa applications, if you are a self-funded international student starting a Masters course at Sussex and currently holding an Unconditional Offer, we require you to pay a tuition fee deposit of £3,500.

 This deposit is to be paid after you have met all your academic and language conditions and accepted an offer.
-A Confirmation of Acceptance for Studies (CAS) is required for the Tier 4 general student visa application and the University will issue this once the deposit has been paid and any other requirements satisfied.
-Please note that we only start to issue CAS six months before the course start date.
+A Confirmation of Acceptance for Studies (CAS) is required for the Student visa application and the University will issue this once the deposit has been paid and any other requirements satisfied.
+We only start to issue CAS six months before the course start date.